mmzo/munich_startups/README.md

 I ended up having to do a lot of data cleaning after using the scraper and for the future would attempt to include as much of this process in the scraper pipeline as possible.

+# Dataset

+The data I recovered was unfortunately filled with blanks as all startups on the site that were updated before 2020 were lacking extra data apart from the name and location of the business.
+Also some of the startups were no longer active, but were still listed.